wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 <hr>
 **Julie Burrow** · *An Evening With Me, Rosy Maple*

+Rosy Maple is the hardest-working moth in showbusiness.
+Used to riding high as the only moth in Hollywood, Rosy's now on her uppers, touring smaller venues she's never heard of.
+She's determined to wow audiences with her stellar talent, cluelessly bringing Broadway-level energy to the stages of the North West with a big dose of silly, colourful fun.

 Insta <a href="https://instagram.com/juliesusieb" target="_blank">@juliesusieb</a>
 <hr>
 **Lizzy Owen** · *[PAIN]ting*

+A visual and visceral interdisciplinary response to the turmoil of existing.
+How can music and paint explore notions of how we view ourselves?
+Can a conversation between these expose the realities that come with being in the world and our bodies out on display for judgement and perception?
+And how does this affect our own view of ourselves and our physical being?
+The body is on display for exposure and judgement.

 Insta <a href="https://instagram.com/lizzyowenn" target="_blank">@lizzyowenn</a>
 <hr>
 **Paper People Theatre** · *The Opposite of Distance*

+*One night, a couple are attacked on the street, Sam appears to chase a mugger away, he returns to a devastated Molly cradling his bloodied corpse and realises he's dead… Oh wait — that's Ghost (1990).
+Well, one of us keeps dying.
+We've been apart for a while and things are feeling different.
+Come and see us try again after six years.
+Our bodies are different — it's taken a long time to grow together, like formations in a cave — we're here to re-emerge.
+How long does it take for stalagmites to form?
+I'm not sure we have that much time.
+One of us keeps dying.
+Please clap.*

 Insta <a href="https://instagram.com/paperpeopletheatre" target="_blank">@paperpeopletheatre</a>
 <hr>
 **Secret Location Theatre Company** · *Fragile*

+An experimental work inspired by journal entries.
+Physically exploring sensitivity, Isobel asks: '*How do we fit into the world around us?
+How do we portray sensitivity to others?
+Am I too sensitive?
+Or is the world too cruel?
+Either way, how on earth do I cope?*'

 Insta <a href="https://instagram.com/secretlocationtc" target="_blank">@secretlocationtc</a>
 <hr>